JackWFinlay/scriptella-HTTP/README.md

 Values for type: GET(default), POST, PUT.

-Values for format: Form(URL form encoding), JSON, plain text(Default).
+Values for format: Form(URL form encoding), JSON, Text(Default).
+Format can only be specified for PUT and POST requests, GET requests will always use URL form encoding.

 Timeout is in ms. default value is 0(infinite).

 The driver can only be used in a script tag, queries are not implemented.
-Variables are generally specified using the dollar sign ($), but can be used without it.
+Variables are generally specified using the dollar sign ($).
 The variables here represent the names of the headers in the CSV file.